gsominsk/ai-trading-tool/memory-bank/decisionLog.md

 [2025-08-13 19:43:31] - Implemented a time-based in-memory cache for BTC data to optimize correlation calculations.
 Added a new `log_cache_event` method to `MarketDataLogger` for semantic logging of cache events, avoiding the use of a generic `.info()` method and maintaining the logger's specialized interface.

 [2025-08-13 19:52:17] - Re-verified and enhanced the BTC data caching implementation.
 Strengthened unit tests to explicitly check for `log_cache_event` calls with correct parameters (`hit`, `miss`, `update`), ensuring the logging mechanism is as robust as the caching logic itself.

+[2025-08-13 20:48:31] - **Architectural Refactoring:** Parameterized `TradingCycle.run_cycle` to accept a `symbol` argument instead of using a hardcoded value.
+This significantly improves flexibility and testability, allowing the same cycle instance to process different assets by passing the symbol at runtime.